This beachfront hotel comes with 2 pools and 6 restaurants, plus it puts on some of the best evening shows in Malta.

 The Seabank has a prime spot, right opposite Malta’s best beach.
 Mellieha Town is a 20-minute walk up the hill, and there’s a bus that stops outside the hotel.

 It has 2 pools – one indoors, one out – and you’re spoilt for choice on the food and drink front, too, with 6 restaurants and 3 bars.
 Back at the hotel, there’s a varied entertainment programme both day and night.

-Based on 1732 reviews
+Based On 4271 reviews